Skip to footer content

 Listing Docker Containers

 Among the operations you will carry out using Docker is listing containers, so you may be able to monitor their status or even manage them better.
-There are Docker commands for such an action, and this depends on your wish to print only running containers or all containers, including stopped ones.
+There are Docker commands for such an action, and this depends on whether you wish to print only running containers or all containers, including stopped ones.

 Here is how you can list Docker containers: